 connect | empower | transform

-Strengthening children and families through early learning, child development, and community partnerships.
+Strengthening children & families through early learning, child development and community partnerships.

 Open Until Filled.

 Experience: One year experience in public or student transportation is preferred.
 Past or current EOCF-served parents may use documented volunteer service as experience.

 *** Bi-lingual skills highly desired (Spanish - English).